TTK4145/Project-2017/README.md

    - You have made conscious and reasoned decisions about network topology, module responsibilities, and other design issues
    - You understand any weaknesses your design has, and how they are (or could be) addressed

    A small hand-in containing diagrams and other visual aids should also be submitted.
-More details are yet to be determined.
+Details about time and place is found on blackboard.

  - Code Review
    You will review other groups code, other groups will review your code and teachers will review your code.
 The practical details are yet to be determined.